Times of confusion and fusion

 Jan 19, 2017-It is easier to pay lip-service to building a multicultural, multiethnic, multilingual polity than actually realising it.
 Most societies contain within them multiple forms of difference at a given time, but most people instinctively feel comfortable with their own kind, and love and appreciate their own cultural artefacts and ways of living.
 This is human nature; this is also animal nature as a whole.
 Appreciating other cultures, embracing them or considering them one’s equal does not come easily.
 It takes much work, education, training, cultivation and consciousness-raising of a specific kind to build a bridge of understanding across the chasm of an instinctual sense of difference as threat or alienation, even though Hindu society has learnt for long to pay lip-service to basudhaiva kutumbakum (the world is one kinship network).

 The unseen, unmet world may be one’s kin, but those of a different caste, linguistic group or ethnicity who live next door pose an existential threat to many, hence the need to categorise them as others.
 It requires sensitivity, empathy and an ability to put oneself in somebody else’s shoes to actually turn the abstract theory into practice.
 The first two weeks of 2017 have shown that some Nepalis need much training and cultivation to reach that goal, but others have shown hopeful signs.
-Overall, the situation has not yet turnedirreversible on this score.
+Overall, the situation has not yet turned

 The year opened in Nepal with a topi day.
 Men and even women of mostly Khas-Arya ethnic group donned the dhaka topi and marched in the streets to show off their colourful headgear.
 Their colourful caps with their origins in Dhaka (Bangladesh), Turkey and other places looked really beautiful.
 I wish they could wear it all year round like many of their fathers and grandfathers.